 III.
 BACKGROUND

-For Agreement State program reviews, an assessment of both adequacy and compatibility is necessary to ensure that State programs are adequate to protect public health and safety, and compatible with NRC’s regulatory program.
-This indicator is a non-common performance indicator because it is not applicable to NRC Regional radioactive materials programs.
+For Agreement State program reviews, an assessment of both adequacy and compatibility is necessary to ensure that State programs are adequate to protect public health and safety, and compatible with the Nuclear Regulatory Commission (NRC) regulatory program.
+This indicator is considered a “non-common” performance indicator because it is not applicable to NRC Regional radioactive materials programs.

 IV.
 ROLES AND RESPONSIBILITIES